 Live betting feels faster, sharper, and more sophisticated than pre-game betting, and most of that feeling is wrong.
 The hold is higher, the lines move quickly, and the markets that are easiest to "feel right about" are usually the ones the books have priced most carefully.
 There are real edges in live markets, but they live in narrow windows and require a different toolkit than pregame.
-This article walks through where live edges actually exist, where the trap markets are, and how to think about the choice between pregame and in-game.
+This guide walks through where live edges actually exist, where the trap markets are, and how to think about the choice between pregame and in-game.

 The structural difference